 Especially those in developing countries.

-These freelance workforce statistics place artificial intelligence as by far the highest-earning industry for gig workers.
-Other industries on the list include blockchain architecture which earns about $87.05 for every hour and robotics earning $77.46 for every hour.
+These freelance workforce statistics place artificial intelligence as the highest-earning industry for gig workers.
+Other sectors on the list include blockchain architecture which earns about $87.05 for every hour, and robotics earning $77.46 for every hour.

 The others on the list are cryptocurrencies, Lambda coding for Amazon Web services, and virtual reality at $65.37, $51, and $50.18 per hour, respectively.

 30. There will be 86.5 million freelancers in the US. by 2027

 Currently, there are 73.3 million freelancers in the US as of 2023, and 76.4 million are expected in 2024.